gustavogp11/my-prediction/README.md

 A simple showcase project to show a use case of dApps, using Ethereum and integrating a contract with a webapp.

+### Description
+Users post an irreversible message in the blockchain using a Smart Contract, it will be easy for them to confirm the message are theirs provide that they send another message from the same account.

+### Additional features for demo purpose
+The application provides a login by keystore and google oauth2, for the google auth, the application creates automatically a keystore/password that is stored in-memory in the application and provides the user with that keystore.
+After signing in, the next step before creating messages is to register the user with an email, internally the contract will store an email+token, that could be validated afterwards.

+### Using Metamask
+_Pending: to be implemented_

 ## Technologies used
 - Ethereum with Solidity
 - ganache
 - truffle
+- node
+- ejs

 ## Configuration
 All the configuration is stored in `.env` file